 Benjamin Franklin's Electrical Diplomacy.
-Monograph manuscript completed.
-Examines Franklin's scientific fame - in Philadelphia, London, Paris, and other parts of Europe - in the context of his political diplomacy.
+Monograph manuscript in progress examining Franklin's scientific fame - in Philadelphia, London, Paris, and other parts of Europe - in the context of his political diplomacy.
+Manuscript in progress.

-Benjamin Franklin, Mediterranean Piracy, and American Slavery.
-Monograph under way, on Franklin's lifetime interest in and views about the peoples, trade, and piracy in the Mediterranean and the impact of Mediterranean piracy on his views about American slavery.
-Research under way; preliminary book plan established; individual chapters planned; two chapters partly drafted.
+Benjamin Franklin and the Mediterranean (alternative title: Benjamin Franklin, Mediterranean Piracy, and American Slavery).
+Monograph planned, with ongoing research, on Franklin's lifetime interest in and views about the peoples, trade, and piracy in the Mediterranean and the impact of Mediterranean piracy on his views about American slavery.
+Research under way; preliminary book plan established.